gofynd/fdk-client-swift/documentation/platform/COMMUNICATION.md

-Retrieve a list of providers associated with the platform.
+Using this API will return a list of application providers.

 *Returned Response:*